chrysmur/Bike_Rentals_App/README.md

 ### A Simple Linear Regression model for predicting the Popular Bike Rentals

 The back end runs Flask.
-The projected is modeled using Python in the notebook.
+The project is modeled using Python in the notebook.
 We simplify the model the web application by including 4 features

 - Season
 - Temperature